amomen9/SQLServer-DBA-Tools/Old Files/Repo_README_old2.md

 * Also, you need to either provide the following missing files or remove their reference from the batch files:
   * dbWarden_DB1_truncated_22.05.31.bak: backup file of dbWarden database
   * MsSqlCmdLnUtils.msi: MSI installation file for SQLCMD from Microsoft
-  * SQLADDB_22.06.06.bak: backup file of SQLAdministrationDB database
+  * SQLADDB_22.06.06.bak: backup file of master database
   * SSMS Setup
   * dbWarden-Jobs.sql
 * Please note that SQL port-firewall.bat includes changing the default port number for the default instance.
 If you do not intend to do that, simply remove the commands.